-The following table provides information concerning each grant of an award made in fiscal year 2023 for each of our NEOs under any plan.
+The following table provides information concerning each grant of an award made in fiscal year 2024 for each of our NEOs under any plan.
+We did not grant any equity awards to Mr. Sijbrandij in fiscal year 2024.
 This information supplements the information about these awards set forth in the "Summary Compensation Table."